The Friday the 13th series arrived during an era of wonderful promotional posters. VHS Revival brings you its definitive ranking

 On the subject of Golden Age slashers, how about the film that kicked it all off?
 Of course, it was John Carpenter’s genre-defining Halloween that set the commercial template, building on Bob Clark’s trope-establishing Black Christmas, but it was Friday the 13th producer Sean Cunningham who sparked an oversaturation of like-for-like movies.
 Incidentally, Carpenter initially approached Clark about a Black Christmas sequel.
 Clark wasn’t interested, but explained that if he was, he’d set it on Halloween and name it Halloween.
 The rest, as they say, is history.

 The original Friday the 13th poster is a pure icon of the slasher’s Golden Age.
-The brainchild of artist Alex Ebel, it’s beautiful to look at, rich with symbolism and centring on the soon-to-be ubiquitous summer camp/woodland setting the sub-genre would come to adopt as its own.
+The brainchild of artist Alex Ebel, it is simply beautiful to look at, rich with symbolism and centring on the soon-to-be ubiquitous summer camp/woodland setting the sub-genre would come to adopt as its own.
 It was also the first poster to introduce that classic Friday the 13th text (though the original Variety add, rushed out to attract investors, actually used the blocky version of the film’s titles).

 It’s something of a curio, particularly for those new to the series, that the original Friday the 13th doesn’t star Jason Voorhees at all, mother Pamela instead taking vengeance years after her son’s ill-fated neglection at the hands of frisky camp councillors, but anyone who’s seen the film will know that it’s all about mystery and the twist that follows.
 Back in 1980, the revelation that it was in fact a middle-aged woman dishing out the pain rather than a Myers-esque brute was quite the shocker.